The Birth and Life of Yosemite's El Capitan

 The next year, two ambitious miners opened a 50-mile horse trail leading into Yosemite Valley.
 The valley’s first hotel, a rustic retreat with dirt floors and no panes in the windows, opened in 1857.
 Among El Capitan’s earliest admirers were artists, like landscape painter Albert Bierstadt, who arrived in Yosemite in 1863.
 He wrote to a friend that he had found the Garden of Eden.
 Bierstadt’s painting Looking Down on Yosemite Valley, featuring El Capitan, established him as one of America’s top landscape artists.

 Even by then, only a few hundred people had seen Yosemite Valley in person.
 But the area had captured enough of the public imagination that President Abraham Lincoln signed a bill to create the Yosemite Grant, a state-owned land trust to preserve Yosemite for future generations.
+In the second week of February if the conditions are just right, Horsetail Falls, on the east side of El Capitan, glows red in the sunset. (c) Don Smith

 Near the end of the 19th century, conservationists, led by naturalist and author John Muir, began pushing for the area to become a national park.
 In 1903, Muir camped for several days with Theodore Roosevelt in Yosemite’s backcountry, an experience that prompted the president to sign a bill three years later transferring the Yosemite Land Grant to the federal government